nmasse-itix/podman-rpm-mirror/README.md

-# Local mirror for CentOS Stream & EPEL
+# Local mirror for CentOS Stream & EPEL in a container image

 Creates local mirrors of the CentOS Stream & EPEL repositories and stores them as container images to keep an history and optimize storage consumption.